 March 2, 2017

 Bath time isn’t so tough.
-Once baby's umbilical stump comes off, you can move from sponge baths to “real” baths — in the baby bathtub, in the kitchen sink (make sure it’s clean!), or in your arms in the big bathtub (have help getting in and out, and use a non-slip mat).
-Here's the routine and what you'll need.
+Once baby’s umbilical stump comes off, you can move from sponge baths to “real” baths–in the baby bathtub, in the kitchen sink (make sure it’s clean!), or in your arms in the big bathtub (have help getting in and out, and use a non-slip mat).

 Make sure your setup is steady, and position baby’s head away from the faucet.

 Fill the tub with about 3 inches of water that’s a little bit hotter than lukewarm.
 Check with your wrist first.

 Keep the temperature raised so it’s not a shock to baby’s system when she comes out of the bath (75 to 80°F).

 Use one color for bath time, another for diaper changes.

 For rinsing.
 Or squeeze a wet washcloth over baby’s head to get rid of soap.